 To maintain daily system reliability, the ISO is required to make generator commitments that supplement the market-clearing outcomes.
 Resources that the ISO requests to operate out of merit or that do not fully recover short-run operating costs receive Net Commitment-Period Compensation.
-To maintain long-term reliability, the ISO also administers FERC-approved agreements, called Reliability Cost-of-Service Agreements (Reliability Agreements), with certain generator owners.
 This section discusses the types of reliability commitments and the process for making these commitments and allocating costs for resources committed to supplement the market-clearing process.